 On one hand, I enjoyed the ability to learn and create at my own pace.
 But I had expected a bit more guidance.
 I wanted to know why we were using certain layers, how to make the containers gorgeous, and how to care for each one.
 We were there for maybe 30 minutes total and were on our way.

 Bound and determined to learn a bit more about succulents, I later researched the methods of building an indoor succulent garden.
-Now that I’ve built my own DIY succulent container garden, gathered research, and have cared for many succulents over the years, I feel like it’s time to spread the knowledge.
+Now that I’ve built my own DIY succulent container garden, gathered lots of useful information, and cared for many succulents over the years, I feel like it’s time to spread the knowledge…

 What is an indoor succulent garden?